doboandras/dsm-parameter-analysis/README.md

 Dobó A., Csirik J.: <a href="https://doi.org/10.1080/09296174.2019.1570897" target="_blank">A Comprehensive Study of the Parameters in the Creation and Comparison of Feature Vectors in Distributional Semantic Models</a>.
 Journal of Quantitative Linguistics (2019)

+<br><br>

+Questions and comments:

+If you have questions or comments, please email me at: dobo at inf dot u-szeged dot hu.